avan06/CollapsibleSplitcontainer/README.md

 ## SplitterButtonLocation

+- Determines whether to place collapse buttons on both sides of the splitter or on one side of Panel1 and Panel2
 - Panel: The location of the splitter button is on both sides of the panel
 - Panel1: The location of the splitter button is in Panel1
 - Panel2: The location of the splitter button is in Panel2